 Typically, the Service Access Information for downlink media streaming includes a media entry point (e.g. a URL to a DASH MPD or a URL to a progressive download file) that can be consumed by the Media Player and is handed to the Media Player through M7d.

+For downlink media streaming exclusively via eMBMS and for hybrid 5GMSd/eMBMS services as defined in clauses 5.10.2 and 5.10.5 respectively of TS 26.501 [2], the Service Access Information indicates that the 5GMSd Client acts as an MBMS-Aware Application.

-- For uplink media streaming, the 5GMSu Client may obtain Service Access Information from either the 5GMSu-Aware Application (via M6u/M7u) or the 5GMSu AF (via M5u).
+NOTE: For dynamically provisioned downlink media streaming via eMBMS as defined in clause 5.10.6 of TS 26.501 [2], the Media Session Handler is updated dynamically by the 5GMSd AF to reflect whether or not eMBMS is currently active, and this determines whether the 5GMSd Client also acts as an MBMS-Aware Application or not.
+The implementation of this dynamic update is left to implementation.- For uplink media streaming, the 5GMSu Client may obtain Service Access Information from either the 5GMSu-Aware Application (via M6u/M7u) or the 5GMSu AF (via M5u).
 In the former case, the Service Access Information is initially acquired by the 5GMSu-Aware Application from the 5GMSu Application Provider via M8u.
 In the latter case, the Service Access Information is derived by the 5GMSu AF from the Provisioning Session established via M1u.

 This clause specifies the procedures whereby the 5GMS Client fetches Service Access Information from the 5GMS AF.